simulasi2/comptr-rs/README.md

 This crate is designed to be used together with `winapi-rs`.
 You can use the COM interfaces declared by it or use `RIDL!` macro from that same crate to declare your COM interfaces.

-**Note**: This crate currently requires a nightly version of Rust, since it uses the [Shared](https://doc.rust-lang.org/std/ptr/struct.Shared.html) struct.

 ## Non-null guarantee
 The `ComPtr` type is built around the invariant that the pointer it manages will **never** be null.
 Since memory in COM is only freed when the last reference is released, and `ComPtr` only releases its reference when the destructor is run, the invariant is maintained.